mmernik/net-almanac/trunk/almanac/README.txt

   id: same as JSON 'pk' field.
 Use the python None value when creating a new event.

-  name, description, url, router, iface: same rules as JSON apply here.
+  name, description, url: same rules as JSON apply here.

   tags: a python list of strings instead of a space-delimited string.